cfsworkload/mobileTelco/README.md

 #### Prerequisite Software
 - **Android Studio** - To install the app on an Android phone or run it in an Android emulator, install Android Studio from http://developer.android.com/sdk/index.html.
 - **Oracle Java 1.8** - To avoid versioning issues when creating adapters, the MobileFirst container is built with Oracle Java 8 and must be a higher version of Java that is used to build the adapters.
 Other versions of Java such as OpenJDK may also cause version incompatibility issues.
-- **Docker version 1.6 or higher** - Docker is required to create your MobileFirst server container as defined by a Dockerfile.
-See the [installation instructions](https://docs.docker.com/machine/install-machine/) to install Docker for your operating system.
+- **Docker and IBM Containers Extension(ice)** - Docker and ice are required to create your MobileFirst server container as defined by a Dockerfile.
+See the [installation instructions](https://www.ng.bluemix.net/docs/containers/container_cli_ice_ov.html) in Option 2, to install Docker and ice for your operating system.
 - **[Eclipse](https://eclipse.org/downloads/) Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
 When installing Eclipse, select Eclipse IDE for Java EE Developers.